honeycombio/refinery/refinery_config.md

 `AvailableMemory` is the amount of system memory available to the Refinery process.

 This value will typically be set through an environment variable controlled by the container or deploy script.
-If this value is zero or not set, then `MaxMemory` cannot be used to calculate the maximum allocation and `MaxAlloc` will be used instead.
+If this value is zero or not set, then `MaxMemoryPercentage` cannot be used to calculate the maximum allocation and `MaxAlloc` will be used instead.
 If set, then this must be a memory size.
 Sizes with standard unit suffixes (`MB`, `GiB`, etc.) and Kubernetes units (`M`, `Gi`, etc.) are supported.
 Fractional values with a suffix are supported.